Doctor is assaulted by patient's wife at UPA Pinheirinho

 The doctor had eye injuries and was psychologically shaken.
+The assault took place around 5:30 am.
 She said that she followed the protocol by requesting that the companion not stay together, a measure adopted due to the pandemic.

 “What shakes the most is not the bruise, but the mental, psychological shock.
 Being there working overworked and still have to go through it.”